 Take advantage of free and low-cost delivery services.
 For example, many grocery stores offer online shopping and home delivery.
 Other items that can be delivered to your home include prescriptions, household items, school supplies, and dry cleaning.

 Spend less time in the kitchen.
 If you enjoy cooking, try doubling recipes and freezing half to save for another meal.
 Or, keep your meals simple.
 For example, sandwiches or scrambled eggs can take the place of a more involved meal.
-In addition, take advantage of nutritious ready-to-eat and frozen foods available at many grocery stores.
+You can also take advantage of healthy meal-delivery services or nutritious ready-to-eat and frozen foods available at many grocery stores.

 Instead of cleaning the whole house, focus on what matters most to you.
 This could include smaller tasks such as having the dishes done or the toys off the floor.
 If possible, hire someone to do a more complete cleaning once or twice a month.